heitorchang/good-practice/common-lisp.md

 ## SBCL executable

+In Windows, these steps must be done in a terminal, not SLIME.

+cd to the directory containing the Lisp code

 Load the source file
-(load "/home/heitor/experimental/lisp/hello.lisp")
+(load "hello.lisp")

 Then build it
-(sb-ext:save-lisp-and-die "/home/heitor/hellobin" :toplevel #'hello-function :executable t)
+(sb-ext:save-lisp-and-die "hello.exe" :toplevel #'main-or-other-function :executable t)

 Use (progn ...) to make it a single sexp.